 One of the subtle things that I try to do is work with dancers of diverse shapes, sizes, and backgrounds.
 Another thing that I’ve done is photograph dancers in locations of social relevance.
 Sometimes people pick up on it, sometimes not, but the people in that situation usually do.

-As an artist, I don’t want to say that you have a responsibility, but there are moments that are good and are necessary to utilize [for awareness].
-At the end of the day, if we don’t use art for that….
+As an artist, I don’t want to say that you have a responsibility, but some moments are good and are necessary to utilize [for awareness].
+At the end of the day, if we don’t use art for that...

 An artist’s journey is a very personal one.
-We all view and interpret things in a different way, and have to decide how to balance what we observe and want to say within our life, work, and art.
+We all view and interpret things differently, and have to decide how to balance what we observe and want to say within our life, work, and art.
 There’s no singular way to take this journey, nor is there one path to follow.
 Perhaps what is most important is being mindful of where we plant our feet with each step we take.

 Here is an interesting fact about Omar: